 - Identify the systems and equipment used in the control and extinguishment of fire.

-- Identify the five types of building construction and their uniqueness under fire conditions.
+- Identify the types of building construction and their uniqueness under fire conditions and how these components are related to firefighter and life safety..